Alexhuszagh/rust-lexical/lexical-core/README.md

 Versions of lexical-core prior to 0.4.3 could round parsed floating-point numbers with an error of up to 1 ULP.
 This occurred for strings with 16 or more digits and a trailing 0 in the fraction, the `b+h` comparison in the slow-path algorithm incorrectly scales the the theoretical digits due to an over-calculated real exponent.
 This affects a very small percentage of inputs, however, it is recommended to update immediately.

-# Version Support
+# Versioning and Version Support

-Lexical-core is tested to work from Rustc versions of 1.37-stable, and should work on newer versions as well.
-Please report any errors compiling lexical for any Rust compiler 1.37.0 or later.
-Any changes in Rustc version support will always incur a major (pre-1.0, a minor) version change.

-v0.6.3 is the last version to support Rustc 1.24.0-1.36.0.
+**Version Support**

+The currently supported versions are:
+- v0.7.x
+- v0.6.x (Maintenace)

+**Rustc Compatibility**

+v0.7.x supports 1.37+, including stable, beta, and nightly. v0.6.x supports Rustc 1.24+, including stable, beta, and nightly.

+Please report any errors compiling a supported lexical-core version on a compatible Rustc version.

+**Versioning**

+Lexical-core uses [semantic versioning](https://semver.org/).
+Removing support for older Rustc versions is considered an incompatible API change, requiring a major version change.

 # Changelog

-All changes since 2.2.0 are documented in [CHANGELOG](CHANGELOG).
+All changes since 0.4.1 are documented in [CHANGELOG](CHANGELOG).

 # License